 You’ll also whisk cinnamon and nutmeg into your flour and oats.
 Nutmeg was one of my grandma’s secret ingredients in her famous peach pie, so I sprinkle it into just about every peach-flavored baking recipe that I create.
 It adds such a lovely richness to the flavor profile!

 As for the cinnamon, I highly recommend this kind!
-It’s stronger and sweeter than the regular, most common cinnamon that you typically find at the grocery store.
+It’s stronger and sweeter than the regular cinnamon that you most commonly find at the grocery store.
 It’s basically the only cinnamon I use in my baking recipes now, and I actually buy mine online here because it’s so inexpensive and affordable!

 Whereas traditional breakfast cakes or snack cakes contain at least ¼ cup of oil or butter (if not ½ cup or more!), you only need a mere ½ tablespoon for this healthy recipe.
 That small amount really helps keep your healthy peach oatmeal breakfast cake low calorie and low fat!
 Yet it’s still incredibly moist and tender, thanks to…

 Greek yogurt!
 If you’ve looked through my recipes before, you already know how much I love baking with Greek yogurt.
 I’ve used it to make muffins, scones, quick breads, brownies, cakes, cupcakes, and even frosting!
 Here, it adds the same moisture as extra butter or oil but for a fraction of the calories, and it also gives your healthy peach oatmeal breakfast cake a protein boost!